 It’s hard to believe that will happen.
 USB is not Ethernet.
 On many different levels.
 It’s clear that it’s one of the fastest growing PC technologies and that it is the standard bus for PC peripherals because it offers ease-of-use, high throughput and universal acceptance on the PC platform.
 But that doesn’t mean it will be adopted as a prime technology for factory floor automation.
 Instead it will most likely find a home as a niche technology in a few specialized applications.

-This article examines USB and it’s applicability for factory floor applications.
+This page highlights USB and it’s applicability for factory floor applications.
 It addresses the history of USB, the technology, the advantages and limitations of USB in the factory floor environment and how USB will most likely be deployed in the coming years.

 Subscribe to our Automation Education email series to learn the ins and outs of USB and the top industrial protocols in a byte-size weekly format!Sign up below